WonderSTK/Crypto-Chart/README.md

 ## Usage

-### FinancialChart Component
+### CryptoChart Component

-The `FinancialChart` component is the main component that displays the financial chart.
+The `CryptoChart` component is the main component that displays the crypto chart.
 It fetches data from the CoinGecko API and renders line and bar charts using `react-chartjs-2`.

 #### Props